 - Loose or not installed properly

-And when I find several plus windows with issues, I will recommend having a window contractor fix these windows but to also evaluate all of the windows for additional problems.
+And when I find several windows with issues, I will recommend having a window contractor fix these windows but also evaluate all of the windows for additional problems.
 As a home inspector, I am not required to find every single problem.
 I am hired to look for indications that an entire system (such as windows) needs to be further evaluated by a contractor or engineer.

 Also, if the windows are old single-paned wooden windows, they may operate flawlessly, but I always let my buyer know that they offer very little insulation and the buyer should consider upgrading.